coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 must be a dwarf; Price 14,900 gp;Weight 1 lb.

 **Belt of Giant Strength:** This wide belt is made of thick leather and studded with iron.
-The belt adds to the wearer's Strength score in the form of an enhancement bonus of +4 or +6.
+The belt adds to the wearer’s Strength score in the form of an enhancement bonus of +4 or +6.

-Moderate transmutation; CL 10th; Craft Wondrous Item, *bull's strength;* Price 16,000 gp (+4), 36,000 gp (+6);Weight 1 lb.
+Moderate transmutation; CL 10th; Craft Wondrous Item, *bull’s strength;* Price 16,000 gp (+4), 36,000 gp (+6);Weight 1 lb.

 **Blessed Book:** This well-made tome is always of small size, typically